BryanSchuetz/dai/_solutions/education.md

 solutions:
 - Education
 ---
-**Improving learning outcomes for all by strengthening education systems, forging cross-sectoral linkages, and engaging stakeholders**
+**Improving learning outcomes for all by strengthening education systems, forging cross-sectoral linkages, and engaging stakeholders.**

 DAI’s Education Practice strengthens the provision of high-quality, inclusive education for children and youth around the world.
 We work hand-in-hand with educators, policy makers, communities, and stakeholders to implement local solutions, borrowing and building on ideas and innovations from across sectors and working to understand education systems as a whole.